Prorated Fee Schedule for New Members

 Work Experience Requirements

-To ensure our members are contributing to the investment management profession, we evaluate the work experience of all CFA Institute member applicants.
+To ensure our members are contributing to the investment profession, we evaluate the work experience of all CFA Institute member applicants.
 When you apply for regular membership, you will be asked to describe current and prior job responsibilities to demonstrate qualified work experience.
 Your experience should involve evaluating or applying financial, economic, and/or statistical data as part of the investment decision-making process; supervising those who conduct; or teaching such activities.

 Length of Time